 Kelly & Jeremiah

-The Partyke’s (pronounced par-tah-kee) recently moved from Washington state to the Temple/Belton/Morgan’s Point area.
+The Partyke’s (pronounced par-tah-kee) moved from Washington State in 2019 to the Temple/Belton/Morgan’s Point area.

 Kelly attended her yoga teacher training with Holy Yoga Global and Yoga Teachers College.
 She loves teaching YogaTrapeze, Holy Yoga and Gentle Vinyasa.

 Jeremiah enjoys creating spaces that are welcoming and intentional.
 If you have visited the studio, you have been blessed by his handiwork.